jansim/peRsian/README.md

 ## Acknowledgements

-This package is inspired by the wonderful [{wesanderson}](https://github.com/karthik/wesanderson/) and [{MetBrewer}](https://github.com/BlakeRMills/MetBrewer/) packages.
+This package is inspired by and heavily builds upon the wonderful [{wesanderson}](https://github.com/karthik/wesanderson/) and [{MetBrewer}](https://github.com/BlakeRMills/MetBrewer/) packages.